-What does Locking in a Mortgage Rate Mean?
+What is a Mortgage Rate Lock?

 A mortgage rate lock is a guarantee* from a mortgage lender stating that you will receive a certain interest rate for a specific amount of time.
 A rate lock essentially freezes the interest rate for a specified time and protects the borrower’s interest rate from changing with daily rate movements.